Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 ### `projects:`

-The YML structure of the section `projects:` is:
+The YAML structure of the section `projects:` is:

 `projects:`                                         |              | Content
 :---------------------------------------------------|--------------|:------------------------------------